smikhalevski/doubter/README.md

 <dt><code>code</code></dt>
 <dd>

-Is a code of the validation issue.
-Shapes provide [various checks](#checks) and each check has a unique code.
+Is the code of the validation issue.
+Shapes provide various checks and each check has a unique code.
 In the example above, `type` code refers to a failed number type check.
 See the table of known codes below.
-You can add a custom check to any shape and return an issue (or throw a `ValidationError`) with your custom code.
+You can add [a custom check](#checks) to any shape and return an issue with your custom code.

 </dd>
 <dt><code>path</code></dt>
 <dd>

-Is the object path, an array that may contain strings, numbers (for array indices and such), symbols, and any other values since they can be `Map` keys.
+Is the object path, represented as an array that may contain strings, numbers (array indices and such), symbols, and any other values (since they can be `Map` keys).

 </dd>
 <dt><code>input</code></dt>
 <dd>

 Is the input value that caused a validation issue.
-Note that if coercion is enabled this contains a coerced value.
+Note that if [coercion](#type-coercion) is enabled this contains a coerced value.

 </dd>
 <dt><code>message</code></dt>